Skip to contents

 )

-All output types will summarize predictions from marginal distributions.
+In the hubverse, all output types summarize predictions from marginal distributions, e.g. for a single location and time point.
 The sample output type is unique in that it can additionally represent predictions from joint predictive distributions.
-Hence, the sample representation may capture dependence across multiple combinations of values for modeled task ID variables when recording samples from a joint predictive distribution.
-In this case, samples with the same index (specified by the output_type_id) may be assumed to correspond to a single sample from a joint distribution across multiple combinations of values for the task ID variables.
+This means that samples may encode dependence across combinations of multiple values for task ID variables, e.g. across multiple locations and/or time points.
+In this case, sample predictions with the same index (specified by the output_type_id) from a particular model may be assumed to correspond to a single sample from a joint distribution.

 When specifically requesting a linear pool made up of a subset of the input sample predictions, the user must identify the dependence structure using the compound_taskid_set parameter to ensure the resulting ensemble is valid.
-The compound task ID set consists of task ID variables that, together, identify a “compound modeling task” corresponding to a single modeled unit with a multivariate outcome of interest.
-Samples are expected to capture dependence across different outcomes within the same compound task.
+The compound task ID set consists of independent task ID variables that, together, identify a “compound modeling task” corresponding to a single modeled unit with a multivariate outcome of interest.
+Samples summarizing a marginal distribution will generally have a compound task ID set composed of all the task ID variables1.
+On the other hand, samples summarizing a joint distribution will have a compound task ID set that only contains task ID variables for which the joint distribution does not capture dependence.

 hubExamples::forecast_outputs |>